JeffreySarnoff/ArbNumerics.jl/docs/src/matrixfunctions.md

 ## Performance

-Keeping the working precision at 128 bits, with 100x100 element matrices, 13x (24x, 32x with 8 cores)
+With the working precision at 128 bits, and 100x100 element matrices, 13x (24x, 32x with 8 cores)

 ```julia
 using BenchmarkTools